-The ESG data (of which ESG score or SDG score wherever relevant) used in the investment process are based on ESG methodologies which rely in part on third party data, and in some cases are internally developed.
+The ESG data used in the investment process is based on ESG methodologies which rely in part on third party data, and in some cases are internally developed.
 They are subjective and may change over time.
 Despite several initiatives, the lack of harmonised definitions can make ESG criteria heterogeneous.
 As such, the different investment strategies that use ESG criteria and ESG reporting are difficult to compare with each other.
 Strategies that incorporate ESG criteria and those that incorporate sustainable development criteria may use ESG data that appear similar but which should be distinguished because their calculation method may be different.
 AXA IM's ESG different methodologies described herein may evolve in the future to take into account any improvements in data availability and reliability, or any developments of regulations or other external frameworks or initiatives - among others.